 - How sturdy is your job, that your wealth machine(s) need to provide cash flow?

 #3 is a good question because if you invest in stocks with a high dividend payout ratio, their growth rate is lower.
 Its challenging to find one that have both (and here is why we always try to be a value investor)

-That should be enough if you based on my calculation of how much you need for financial independence or financial security.
+Related: Find out how much you need for financial independence or financial security.

 Focusing Less on Current Yield but Total Return

 Being an advocate of dividend investing, I am afraid sometimes I send the wrong message that we should be focused on dividends.

 I cannot control your brain, and you might be overly focus on generating dividends in the near term for your wealth machine.